MhmedRjb/cashFlowManagementsystem/README.md

 # cashflow
-The project tracks cash flow by manipulating data using Pandas and exporting it to MySQL.
-Triggers are used and web pages are created using CSS, HTML, JS and Flask to track and display information.
+The project tracks cash flow by manipulating data using SQL.
+Triggers are used and web pages are created using CSS, HTML, JS and Flask as a backend to track and display information.
 The web pages also allow for data entry.

 - How to use triggers and build a schema
 - How to use Flask and become knowledgeable about HTML, CSS, and JS for front-end development